Azure Miles Records ~ the Music of Michael Robinson

 While acknowledging that such comparisons may be incommensurable for some if not most, sometimes interrelations between diverse musical forms leap out for myself transcending translucent borders, and I came to the unexpected yet undeniable conclusion that if we consider Shake Your Body, Don’t Stop ‘Til You Get Enough, Rock With You, and Off the Wall (the song) as a single entity with four parts that one may listen to in sequence (these songs seem to naturally unify as one), the combined and greatly varied rhythmic pulsation and propulsion surpasses, in these core regards, works like Wagner’s Ride of the Valkyries, Part One of Stravinsky’s Rite of Spring, the first movement of Beethoven’s Fifth Symphony, the second movement of Beethoven’s Ninth Symphony, the third movement of Beethoven’s Appassionata Sonata, the Savoy recording of Charlie Parker and Dizzy Gillespie playing Cherokee, the John Coltrane Quartet playing Impressions, LA Woman by The Doors, Whole Lotta Love by Led Zeppelin, and any other rhythmically charged music I know of in the entire spectrum of Western music, possibly excepting the song Beads of Sweat recorded by Laura Nyro.
 A simple explanation for Michael’s accomplishment is that he managed to harness the full potency of his African and African American roots and innovations through a timely symbiosis with producer Quincy Jones.

-The collaboration between Jackson and Jones certainly was historic, and the idea of combining a rhythm and blues, soul, and pop-inspired vocalist with a master of jazz was brilliantly successful both artistically and popularly, the later being a gargantuan understatement.
+The collaboration between Jackson and Jones certainly was historic, and the idea of combining a rhythm and blues, soul, and pop-inspired vocalist with a master of jazz was brilliantly successful both artistically and popularly, the latter being a gargantuan understatement.

 Every listen to the music Michael and Quincy created reveals freshly discovered details in the exquisitely rich textures woven by musicians that include Brazilian percussionist, Paulinho da Costa, playing alternately, agogo, cuica, and caxixi or ganza on four of the six songs mentioned above.
 Drummers include John Robinson (no relation) on three of the songs, and Ed Greene, Jeff Porcaro and Leon Ndugu Chancler on the others.
 Guitarist David Williams, who appears on three of the songs, has a deliciously sweet and limpid tone, and style reminiscent of the African kora.
 His playing dances excitedly amidst the drums and Brazilian percussion like a pitched percussionist.
 Essential contributions made by the individuals responsible for arrangements, bass, synthesizer, keyboards, and other guitarists, etc., are too numerous to include here, but may be checked online by those interested.